Multithreaded Cannon Fault Proof Virtual Machine

 Compiler Correctness

 To illustrate this concept, suppose that a user intends to prove simple program input + 1 = output.
 Suppose then that the user's compiler for this program contains a bug and errantly generates the MIPS instructions for a slightly different program input + 2 = output.
-Although Cannon would correctly prove the operation of this compiled program, the result proven would differ from the user's intent.
-Cannon proves the MIPS state transition but makes no assertion about the correctness of the translation between the user's high-level code and the resulting MIPS program.
+Although MTCannon would correctly prove the operation of this compiled program, the result proven would differ from the user's intent.
+MTCannon proves the MIPS state transition but makes no assertion about the correctness of the translation between the user's high-level code and the resulting MIPS program.

-As a consequence of the above, it is the responsibility of a program developer to develop tests that demonstrate that Cannon is capable of proving their intended program correctly over a large number of possible inputs.
-Such tests defend against bugs in the user's compiler as well as ways in which the compiler may inadvertently break one of Cannon's Compiler Assumptions.
+As a consequence of the above, it is the responsibility of a program developer to develop tests that demonstrate that MTCannon is capable of proving their intended program correctly over a large number of possible inputs.
+Such tests defend against bugs in the user's compiler as well as ways in which the compiler may inadvertently break one of MTCannon's Compiler Assumptions.
 Users of Fault Proof systems are strongly encouraged to utilize multiple proof systems and/or compilers to mitigate the impact of errant behavior in any one toolchain.

 Compiler Assumptions